Results

 Do grades A-D in National 5, Higher and Advanced Higher courses have bands?

-Yes.
-Grades in National 5, Higher and Advanced Higher courses have the following bands:
+Yes. grades in National 5, Higher and Advanced Higher have:

 • upper A (band 1) or lower A (band 2)